 EBCDIC Character Format - A Guide

-This aims to explain what EBCDIC is and give an overview how to use it.
+This aims to explain what EBCDIC is and give an overview of how to use it.
 If you want to read about its history, have a look at the wiki page (also take a look at the joke section).
-Also includes the command to do EBCDIC Cobol to ASCII conversions.
+This post also includes the command to convert EBCDIC Cobol to ASCII.

-This post is mainly going to deal with fixed width EBCDIC records.
-We will also briefly cover reading EBCDIC into a Apache Spark cluster using the Cobrix library.
+This post mainly deals with fixed width EBCDIC records.
+We will also briefly cover reading EBCDIC into an Apache Spark cluster using the Cobrix library.

 Contents